nspcc-dev/neofs-api/proto-docs/acl.md

 ### Message EACLTable
 Extended ACL rules table.
 A list of ACL rules defined additionally to Basic ACL.
 Extended ACL rules can be attached to a container and can be updated or may be defined in `BearerToken` structure.
+Serialized table can't exceed 64K in size.
 Please see the corresponding NeoFS Technical Specification section for detailed description.

 | Field | Type | Label | Description |